 A fringe benefit of this more active engagement is that you’ll be better able to notice when you’re making good decisions and progress.
 Being privy to this positive momentum can boost your motivation to keep going which, combined with your resumption drive, will increase your chances of seeing your actions through and eliminating the source of the most worrisome, long-term regrets.

 Do your best to incorporate the above tips, but even if you aren’t successful in either or both of them, your best bet in general is: when in doubt, act.
-A wise man (my brother) once told teenage me that if you always make the best decision possible at the time, using the best information you have available, regret won’t have a foothold.
+If you always make the best decision possible at the time, using the best information you have available, regret won’t have a foothold.
 It’s true.

 As you practice reaching for the light switch in the dark rooms you encounter, paying attention to what’s around you and connecting with the light within you—the deeply-held yearnings of your core self—there won’t be many shadows left to scare you, nor justification for self-recrimination.

 Will taking more action expose you to more short-term regret?
 Of course, because you’ll still experience less-than-ideal outcomes no matter how informed or aligned with your core values you are.
 However, taking action is a win-win for you in the long run.